Lawyer says US journalist in Myanmar jail seems disheartened

 BANGKOK (AP) — U.S. journalist Danny Fenster, imprisoned in Myanmar for almost four months while awaiting trial, appeared disheartened during a court hearing Monday, his lawyer said.

-Fenster has been charged with incitement — spreading inflammatory information — an offense for which he could be sentenced to up to three years’ imprisonment.
+Fenster has been charged with incitement — spreading inflammatory information — an offense for which he could be sentenced to up to three years in prison.
 The charge does not specify what he is accused of doing.

 The military-installed government that took power in February has sought to curb independent news media by canceling their licenses and arresting dozens of journalists.